mocs524/greybus-spec/source/special.rst

 The Greybus SVC Interface Device ID Operation is used by the AP Module to request the SVC associate a device id with an Interface.
-The device id is used by the |unipro| switch to determine how packets should be routed through the network.
-The AP Module is responsible for managing the mapping between Interfaces and UniPro device ids.
+<GYBS.S.0201.001>The device id is used by the |unipro| switch to
+determine how packets should be routed through the network.</GYBS.S.0201.001>  The AP Module is responsible for managing the mapping between Interfaces and UniPro device ids.
 Note that the SVC always uses device ID 0, and the AP Module always uses device ID 1.

 Greybus SVC Interface Device ID Request
 """""""""""""""""""""""""""""""""""""""

-The Greybus SVC Interface device ID request is sent only by the AP Module to the SVC.
-It supplies the device ID that the SVC should associate with the indicated Interface.
-The AP Module can remove the association of an Interface with a device ID by assigning device ID value 0.
+The Greybus SVC Interface device ID request is sent only by the AP Module to the SVC.  <GYBS.S.0202.001>It supplies the device ID that the SVC should associate with the indicated Interface.</GYBS.S.0202.001>
+<GYBS.A.0204.001>The AP Module can remove the association of an
+Interface with a device ID by assigning device ID value 0.</GYBS.A.0204.001>
 It is an error to assign a (non-zero) device ID to an Interface that already has one, or to clear the device ID of an Interface that has no device ID assigned.

 Note that assigning a device ID to an Interface does not cause the SVC to set up any routes for that device ID.
 Routes are